 The website allows disabled users to find out more information about Agrecalc and to discover information and resources regarding a comprehensive farm carbon calculator that will allow everyone to analyse their operation’s carbon footprint and pave the way to environmentally friendly and efficient food production systems.

-This website is run by SAC Consulting We want as many people as possible to be able to use this website.
+This website is run by the Agrecalc team.
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - zoom in up to 100% without the text spilling off the screen

 - the text will reflow in a single column when you change the size of the browser window